 Smoked Brie is the perfect way to add a savory addition to your meal.
 Since the cold-smoking process is so simple, it's excellent to have as a starter or appetizer, too.
-The creaminess of the cheese pairs so well with the smoky taste and flavor.
+The creaminess of the cheese pairs so well with the smoky flavor.

 Ingredients & Tools

-Smoking Tube - This is a small metal tube that you fill with wood pellets.
+- Smoking Tube - This is a small metal tube that you fill with wood pellets.

-Wood - Wood pellets work the best in a smoker tube.
+- Wood - Wood pellets work the best in a smoker tube.

-Temperature Probe - You want to keep the temperature low.
+- Temperature Probe - You want to keep the temperature low.
 That is why we add a bowl of ice to the smoker.

-How to make Smoked Brie
+How to Make Smoked Brie

 As soon as you have your brie of choice, you're ready to get started on smoking it.
 It's such a simple process with such a smooth and creamy texture.